 - If student missed the May AWPE, they should register for a make-up exam through the UCR University Writing Program website.

 - Depending on the subject, Foreign Language Placement Exams are given by appointment either in written format or by computer.
 Please go to http://placementtest.ucr.edu/foreign_lang/ for dates, times, locations, and registration for a specific exam.

 - There is a $110 fee for the Analytical Writing Placement Examination (AWPE).
 You will receive a fee card by e-mail or in the mail.
 You may also pay the fee online with a credit card.
 This fee will be partially or completely waived if you have already received a waiver of your UC application fees.

-- There is a $20 fee* for each computerized Foreign Language Placement Exam (French, German, Russian and Spanish).
-There is a $25 fee* for each written and oral Foreign Language Placement Exam (Arabic, Chinese, Japanese, Korean, Filipino, and Vietnamese).
-These exams require more intensive testing.
+- There is a $30 fee* required for each placement examination.
+The examinations offered are for the following languages: Arabic, Mandarin Chinese, French, Spanish, Russian, German, Filipino/Tagalog, Japanese, Korean, and Vietnamese.
+If you would like to be tested in a language not currently offered at UCR, please contact your advisor.
 Incoming and continuing students agree to pay the fee at the same time they register for an exam and the cost is billed to their account after they complete the test.
-Non-students must pay the fee at the exam in either cash or check (checks payable to “UC Regents”).
+Non-students must pay the fee at the exam with a check (checks payable to “UC Regents”).

 - AWPE results will be posted on student "myUCR" pages approximately six weeks after the exam.

 - For Foreign Language Exams, all students taking the computerized exams will see their placement upon finishing the exam.
 UCR students taking the written and oral exams will see their placement, within three (3) business days following the exam, on their Rweb application Student profile under Prior education and testing.
 Non-UCR students will need to contact the Department of Comparative Literature and Foreign Languages three (3) business days following the exam for their results.